Homemade Cold Brew Coffee Concentrate

 Once you’ve got your ideal ratio in mind, the process of how to make cold brew concentrate is so easy!
 To start, add your desired amount of water to a large bowl, followed by your coffee grounds, stirring well to combine.
 Again, these can be store-bought grounds, or you can coarsely grind your favorite beans.

-How to Make Iced Coffee with Cold Brew Concentrate (& More!)
+How to Make Iced Coffee with This Concentrate (& More!)

+Many people don’t realize just how many things you can do with coffee concentrate – including heat it up!
 First things first, if you’ve made a true cold brew coffee concentrate and not just a classic cold brew, it’s best to dilute it with equal parts water before serving.
-That means combine ½ cup concentrate with ½ cup water, before making any iced coffee drinks or heating it up.
-Of course, if you prefer to drink your ultra-potent cold brew coffee concentrate straight, go for it!
+That means combine ½ cup coffee concentrate with ½ cup water, before making any iced coffee drinks or heating it up.
+Of course, if you prefer to drink your ultra-potent brew straight up, go for it!

 But, don’t let the name deceive you.
 “Cold” simply describes the slow, not-hot brewing process—it doesn’t mean you have to enjoy your brew cold.
 If you’d like, after diluting with water, heat it up over the stove or in the microwave for a warm cup o’ joe!
 A simple, versatile brew, with the flavor and caffeine content of a true coffee lover’s dreams.